- What This Article Covers

 Final Words

-Technology is transforming the nursing field and in healthcare due to technology.
+Technology is transforming the nursing field and healthcare due to technology.
 Technological advances in nursing are the future of healthcare.

 As more hospitals and facilities integrate EHRs, AI, apps, and software into their health systems, emerging technologies are becoming increasingly popular.